learn-co-students/module-one-final-project-guidelines-nyc-web-091619/CONCEPT.md

 ## Stretch-goals

+As a user I want to know when my order is ready(animation)
 - rating of coffee shops determined by avg of PSL orders' rating
 - PSL-quota "Drink x more PSLs today, to get one free"
 - Upselling merchandise or snacks